marmakram/would-rather/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description

+"Would you rather" allows users to ask their questions, and answer their questions and others questions and see the results of answered questions.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install the all dependencies based on pakage.json file

 ### `npm start`